lukebrc/KeyInfrastructure/backend/.ai/api-plan.md

 ## 1. Resources
 - Users: Corresponds to the `users` table, managing user accounts including registration, authentication, and role management.
-- Certificates: Corresponds to the `certificates` table, handling certificate creation, retrieval, renewal, and revocation.
+- Certificates: Corresponds to the `certificates` and `certificate_requests` table, handling certificate creation, retrieval, renewal, and revocation.
 Includes related `private_keys` and `revoked_certificates` for secure key management and revocation tracking.

 ## 2. Endpoints